-The estimated prior service credit for other postretirement plans that will be amortized from accumulated other comprehensive income into net periodic benefit cost during 2013 is \$1 million.
+The estimated prior service cost for other postretirement plans that will be amortized from accumulated other comprehensive income into net periodic benefit cost during 2014 is \$1 million.

 Assumptions.
-The weighted-average discount rate used in determining benefit obligations was 3.51%, 4.24% and 4.26% in the successor and predecessor periods in 2012 and at December 31, 2011, respectively.
+The weighted-average discount rate used in determining benefit obligations was 4.26%, 3.51% and 4.24% at December 31, 2013 and in the successor and predecessor periods in 2012, respectively.